6iveme5/6iveme5/README.md

 # Junjian Yan

 PhD Student
-Macao Polytechnic University & University of Coimbra
+FCA, Macao Polytechnic University & CISUC, University of Coimbra

 My research focuses on reliability assessment for machine learning systems, with a particular interest in federated learning and safety-critical applications such as digital health.